Requirements, dates, deadlines, applying

 You're considered a freshman for admission purposes if:

 - You're applying to WSU for the academic year immediately after graduating from high school (Running Start students are considered freshmen for admission purposes).

 - You haven't attended college following the summer after high school graduation and are under 25.

 You're considered a transfer student if you attended an accredited college or university after your high school graduation (but not including the summer immediately following your graduation).

 You need to apply for admission as an international student if you are not a citizen or permanent resident of the United States.

-You are considered a former student if you previously enrolled as a degree-seeking student at any WSU campus and have been away for more than one semester excluding summer.
+Apply as a former student if you previously attended at least one full semester at any WSU campus and have been away from WSU for two semesters or more.

-If you'll be 25 years or older on your first day of classes at WSU and you have less than a full year of college work to transfer, apply as an adult student.
+If you'll be 25 years or older on your first day of classes at WSU and you have less than a full year of college work to transfer, follow these students to apply.